backdoorsecurity/Solitude/Readme.md

 users who seek the isolated security model of QubesOs but prefer a light snappy cli.
 This is not a plug and play
 iso but rather a collection of scripts to be run on a fresh install of debian/derivative host/vm's.
 For this configuration to work, your hardware must support pci passthrough.
-Featuring Sway wm and KVM/QEMU virtualization, a minimal lightweight browser and network vm. this
+Featuring Sway wm and KVM/QEMU virtualization, a minimal lightweight browser and network vm.

-replaces the Qubes Xen Model with a much lighter stack.
-this security model is known as "isolation through compartmentalization",
+this replaces the Qubes Xen Model with a much lighter stack. this security model is known as

-the most advanced computer security system on the planet.
+"isolation through compartmentalization", the most advanced computer security system on the planet.
 <h3 align="center">
-Computers are kinda my jam, this system is still rough around the edges, but...
+Anyway, computers are kinda my jam, this system is still rough around the edges, but...

 I really enjoy using it and it is only going to get better.
 </h3>